DragceSU/AspireProject/README.md

    ```bash
    ./start-docker-instances.sh InvoiceCount 1 PaymentCount 2
    ```
-   Requirements: the RabbitMQ container named `rabbitmq` must already be running and the `invoice-microservice`, `payment-microservice`, and `aspire-webapi` images must exist.
-The script (a) cleans up old invoice/payment containers, (b) launches the requested counts with the `host.docker.internal` gateway mapping, and (c) ensures the `aspire-net` bridge network exists so it can attach both `rabbitmq` and a single `aspire-webapi` container (bound to `http://localhost:5088/swagger`).
+   Requirements: the RabbitMQ container named `rabbitmq` and the Kafka container named `kafka-kraft` must already be running and the `invoice-microservice`, `payment-microservice`, and `aspire-webapi` images must exist.
+The script (a) cleans up old invoice/payment containers, (b) launches the requested counts with the `host.docker.internal` gateway mapping, (c) mounts `AppHost/InvoiceMicroservice/appsettings.docker.json` and `AppHost/PaymentMicroservice/appsettings.docker.json` so the containers use `rabbitmq` and `kafka-kraft` hostnames, and (d) ensures both `aspire-net` and `aspireproject_kafka-net` are used so the containers can reach RabbitMQ and Kafka.
    To disable the Web API container, pass `WebApiEnabled false`:
    ```bash
    ./start-docker-instances.sh InvoiceCount 1 PaymentCount 2 WebApiEnabled false